Math major and advanced courses FAQ

 Yale does not allow transfer credit for courses taken during high school, even if they were taken at a local college.
 Beyond that, the answer and its details depend on why you need linear algebra:

-1. If you need it as a pre-requisite for another Yale course, please contact the instructor, to see if they would accept your high school course instead.
+1. If you need it as a pre-requisite for another Yale course, it should not be an issue: instructors typically accept a high school course, if it is equivalent to the pre-requisite.
 If you’re not able to reach the instructor, contact their program’s DUS.

 3. If you need it for another major, please contact the major’s DUS to see what options there may be.